KhawerAbbas7/AucbotDocs/docs/source/commands.rst

 setdifference
 --------------

 To change the increment you can use this command.
-Increment was explained here :ref:'sell'
+Increment was explained here sell_

 **Example:**